Gwendoline Christie: Star Wars and Top of the Lake (2015–present)

 In November 2022, Christie played Principal Larissa Weems in the Netflix comedy horror series Wednesday.

 In January 2024, Christie walked for Maison Margiela during Paris Couture Week, wearing the closing look of the collection.
 In May of the same year, Christie hosted the Vogue livestream coverage of the Met Gala, alongside La La Anthony, Ashley Graham and special correspondent Emma Chamberlain.

-On August 20, 2024, Firaxis Games announced that Christie would be the narrator for their flagship game Civilization VII, which was later released in February 2025.
+On 20 August 2024 Firaxis Games announced that Christie would be the narrator for their flagship game Civilization VII, which was later released in February 2025.

+In October 2025, she featured on the track "The Good Life" by Sleaford Mods with Big Special.

 Personal life

-Christie is tall.
+Christie is 1.91 m tall.
 Her height led to her being bullied when she was younger.

 Since 2014, she has been in a relationship with British fashion designer Giles Deacon.